This list is representative of the nature and number of electives offered each year.

 Professor Andrew B. Bernard

-This mini-course will introduce the concept and practice of Nowcasting in the context of the global economy.
-Nowcasting refers to the use of alternative (often high frequency) data sources such as Google Trends to improve our understanding of the current state of economic activity (either aggregate or for a specific sector).
+This seminar-style mini-course will introduce the concept and practice of Nowcasting in the context of the global economy.
+Nowcasting refers to the use of alternative (often high frequency) data sources such as Google Trends to improve our understanding of the current state of economic activity.
 The use of such data is increasingly commonplace at Central Banks across the globe and is beginning to spread to the private sector, especially to financial institutions and consumer goods companies.
-The course will start with an introduction to the statistical techniques needed to develop simple prediction models for economic variables such as unemployment claims and auto sales.
+The heart of this course is a hands-on, group oriented exercise.
+This course will start with an introduction to the statistical techniques needed to develop simple prediction models for economic variables such as unemployment claims and auto sales.
 Both model choice and goodness of fit will be the focus of the early sessions.
-The middle third of the course will involve analyzing and replicating existing Nowcasting models developed by economists at Google, Central Banks and elsewhere.
-Finally, working in teams, students will choose an economic variable and develop and present their own Nowcasting model.
+Working in teams, students will choose an economic variable and develop and present their own Nowcasting model.

 ENTREPRENEURSHIP IN THE SOCIAL SECTOR PART 1 (ESS1)